how to select the right juice

 There are many juicers on the market.
 The most common juicing approach is to use a centrifugal juicer.
 This is where there is a metal blade that spins at high speeds to extract the juice from the produce.
 The pros to this approach is that it’s quick and easy.
 The con is that the high speeds cause friction that heats the produce, destroying many enzymes.
 It also oxidizes the produce, reducing the nutrients.

-Cold pressing uses two metal plates to crush and press the produce which creates little to no friction, resulting in a much more nutrient and enzyme rich juice.
-And without any heat, it also maintain the fresh, delicious flavor of the raw produce.
-Cold-pressing is important for crafting the highest quality juice.
-That’s what Midwest Juicery uses.
+Here at Midwest we use Cold pressing.
+Cold Pressing uses two metal plates to crush and press the produce which creates little to no friction, resulting in a much more nutrient and enzyme rich juice.
+And without any heat, it also maintains the fresh, delicious flavor of the raw produce.
+Cold-pressing is important for crafting the highest quality juice—we take pride in this.

 This is the most important part of the juicing process: how potential bacteria is killed and the shelf life is extended.
 Some companies add nasty chemicals and preservatives.
 Thankfully, those are rarely perceived as healthy.

 Most companies use heat pasteurization.
 This is where the whole ingredients are exposed to high levels of heat.
-There are a few problems with this method.
-First, the heat alters the flavor and the juice no longer tastes fresh and delicious.
-Second, because the whole ingredients are heated and then juiced and bottled, there is a risk of recontamination because the ingredients are still in open air.
-And most importantly, the heat kills the enzymes which help you absorb the nutrients, and cause high levels of oxidation, killing nearly all the vitamins and nutrients.
+Heat alters the flavor and the juice no longer tastes fresh and delicious.
+This also raises the risk of recontamination because the ingredients are still in open air.
+Most importantly, it kills the enzymes which help you absorb the nutrients, and cause high levels of oxidation, killing nearly all the vitamins and nutrients.

 This is an often overlooked area of juicing.
-Many business flaunt the unbelievable high quantity of produce in each of their bottles.
-I’ve heard businesses claim they have 4 pounds of produce in a bottle.
+Many businesses flaunt the unbelievable high quantity of produce in each of their bottles.
+Some claim they have 4 pounds of produce in a bottle!
 That may sound good, but it’s actually not.
-Let’s do math (yay math):
+Let’s do the math:

 The ingredients of the juice is now becoming the most important part to consumers, and rightfully so.
 What’s in a juice matter.
 Not all juices are created equally.
 In fact, not even all organic, cold-pressed, HPP juices are created equally.